 If your mornings are chaotic and you feel frazzled throughout the day, you might want to consider trying out a morning routine to see if it helps.
 While you can create the morning routine that best fits what you need, most recommended morning routines include the following:

 - Wake up earlier.
 Even non-morning people who adopt a morning routine report that getting up earlier has helped them be more productive.
 Many successful people rise as early as four or five in the morning.
 That might be too early for you, but you should get up before everyone else in your home so you have the solitude for your morning routine.
-By the way, don’t hit the snooze either.
-When the alarm goes off, get up.
+That means no hitting the snooze button either — when the alarm goes off, get up.

 - Move a little bit.
 Some people workout during this time, but others simply stretch or do a few sun salutations.
 Another option is to go for a walk.

 - Read.
 Leaders are readers.
-Morning reading is not only calming, but also, it helps wake up the mind, and offers the opportunity to learn something or get inspired.
+Morning reading is not only calming but also, it helps to wake up the mind and offers the opportunity to learn something or get inspired.

 - Eat breakfast.
 Food is fuel, so having a healthy breakfast gives you the energy you need to have a successful day.

 There is no set order for everyone.
 Hal Elrod uses the acronym Life SAVERS and organizes his morning routine with:

 - Scribe (write)

 Other people use a different order.
 Some people include other activities, while others only do a few items on this list.
 The order you choose will depend on what works best for you.